I MUST share this recipe for Instant Pot Greek Chickpea Soup with Lemon & Oregano with you! It’s so good!

 The only bookish thing on this FoodieBook Friday about this post is that I joined an Instant Pot group on Facebook!
 I love seeing all the Instant Pot recipes and photos!

 I posted pictures of this soup and a link to the recipe on Instagram and Facebook and people are loving it.
 I’m getting a lot of questions about the recipe so I wanted to post some of my tips for you.
-I stick to her recipe pretty closely except for a couple very MINOR additions and changes.
+I stick to this recipe by RealGreekRecipes Greek Chickpea Soup with Lemon & Oregano pretty closely, except for a couple of very MINOR additions and changes.

 If you love making soups with simple ingredients in your Instant Pot, this soup is for you.
 It does take some time after pressure cooking to finish cooking to incorporate the olive oil, however.
 But, it’s worth it!
 I just pull on the oven mitts and pull the pot out of the Instant Pot and put it right on the stove and let it simmer away until it’s thick and delicious.